 Note: We provide an NH3 gas absorption cell function for a high-precision radial velocity measurement at the 30 m s-1 level even with the spectral resolving power of IRCS.
 The NH3 gas cell can be used in a part of K-band with IRCS + AO188 mode.
 Please contact to IRCS + AO188 support astronomer for further information.
 The IR gas cell was provided by Andreas Seifahrt (University of Chicago) in collaboration with colleagues at the university of Goettingen (Germany) and Lund Observatory (Sweden).

 IRCS provides several linear polarimetry modes in 0.95−4.80 μm as 'Shared-Risk' mode.
 Imaging polarimetry is available for Y-, J-, H-, K(K')-, L'-, and M'-bands.
 Spectropolarimetry is available with zJH-, HK-, K-, and L-grisms in 52 mas mode only.
 Please be advised that circular polarimetry is not available.
-Users should contact to Dr. Tamura (motohide.tamura_at_nao.ac.jp) and the primary support astronomer for more detailed information if they have any plan of the polarimetry mode observation.
+Users must contact Dr. Tamura (motohide.tamura_at_nao.ac.jp) and the primary support astronomer if they are planning to submit any kind of proposal with polarimetry mode observation.

 When referring to IRCS in a paper, please use the following citation.
 The papers can be downloaded from links below.

 Questions regarding IRCS should be directed to the primary support astronomer (Yuhei Takagi, takagi__at__naoj.org).